How to Become an AI Engineer in 2026: Complete Roadmap

 6. AI Agents and Automation Frameworks

 This is the skill that separates junior AI Engineers from mid-level ones.
 Understanding how to build AI agents – systems that autonomously plan, decide, and act -using tools like LangChain, CrewAI, or Model Context Protocol (MCP) is the most in-demand skill in the market right now.
-Explore AI Pathway Articles
+Blogs: Explore AI Agents

 Step-by-Step Roadmap to Become an AI Engineer in 6 Months